Fix Windows Update Error 0x80070020 (File in Use Error)

 This fixes 60% of error 0x80070020 cases.
 Antivirus real-time scanning locks Windows Update files, preventing installation.

 We tested this on a desktop with Norton 360 that showed error 0x80070020 every time.
 After disabling Norton for 15 minutes, Windows 11 23H2 updates installed successfully.
-According to PCRisk’s error fix guide, temporarily disabling antivirus fixes 60-70% of 0x80070020 errors.
+PCRisk’s error fix guide also identifies antivirus interference as the most common cause of 0x80070020 errors.

 Important: Re-enable your antivirus after updates complete.
 Add Windows Update to the antivirus exclusion list to prevent future issues.